Nalfon Tablets Prescribing Information

 Carcinogenesis, Mutagenesis and Impairment of Fertility

-Long-term studies in animals have not been conducted to evaluate the carcinogenic potential of Nalfon Tablets.
-Studies have not been conducted to determine the effect of Nalfon Tablets on mutagenicity or fertility.
+Long-term studies in animals have not been conducted to evaluate the carcinogenic potential of NALFON.
+Studies have not been conducted to determine the effect of NALFON on mutagenicity or fertility.

 Because of the known effects of nonsteroidal anti-inflammatory drugs on the fetal cardiovascular system (closure of ductus arteriosus), use during pregnancy (particularly late pregnancy) should be avoided.